What is Avian Influenza?

-The waterfowl that are the normal hosts of Avian Influenza, and have spread the H5 or H7 virus strains across America, Asia and Europe, do not migrate to Australia.
+The waterfowl that are the normal hosts of Avian Influenza, and have spread the H5 or H7 virus strains across America, Asia and Europe, do not usually migrate to Australia.
 The wading birds that migrate to Australia are not the normal hosts or spreaders of the disease.
 However, the risk that a locally circulating LPAI strain will become a virulent HPAI strain remains.

 Australia's strict biosecurity measures are aimed at preventing the disease being transported to Australia.

 Outbreaks of HPAI occur intermittently, often on a seasonal basis, around the world.
 For the latest information on these HPAI outbreaks, go to the website of the

 There has never been an Avian Influenza outbreak in Tasmanian poultry.
 While on occasion LPAI strains of Avian Influenza virus have been detected in wild birds in Tasmania, these detections have not been associated with outbreaks of the disease to date.
 Outbreaks of HPAI have occurred on Mainland Australia in recent years.
 However, to date each incident has been eradicated before the disease could spread.
 There were no reported cases of human health problems associated with any of these outbreaks.

 How would Australia cope with an outbreak of Avian Influenza in poultry?

 Australia is well prepared to deal with a case of Avian Influenza in poultry.Outbreaks of HPAI in poultry in Australia, have been controlled before the disease could spread widely.
 No person became sick from the Avian Influenza virus in any of the outbreaks.
 Good surveillance, early detection, and rapid, effective stamping out have characterised every outbreak in Australia so far.
 Planning, preparedness and response procedures continue to be refined and improved at both national and state levels.